Kong/docs.konghq.com/app/gateway/2.8.x/reference/configuration.md

 Developer Portal Auto Approve Access

-When this flag is set to `on`, a developer will automatically be marked as "approved" after completing registration.
-Access can still be revoked through the Admin GUI or API.
+When set to `on`, a developer will automatically be marked as "approved" after completing registration.
+Access can still be revoked through Kong Manager or the Admin API.

+When set to `off`, a Kong admin will have to manually approve the Developer using Kong Manager or the Admin API.

 **Default:** `off`